openslice/io.openslice.main/doc/index.md

 - 8GB RAM
 - 5GB HD space

-However you can try with a minimun installation on a VM on a laptop with:
+However you can try with a minimum installation on a VM on a laptop with:

 - 2 cores
 - 4GB of RAM